shrutibnehe/addition_calculator/addition.md

   When we type operator more than

-  Then Overide the previous operators
+  Then Override the previous operators

   And consider the latest operator